vitessio/website/content/zh/docs/schema-management/mysql-schema.md

 explicitly issue the vtctlclient `ReloadSchema` command to make it reload immediately.

 This approach can be extended to use schema deployment tools like `gh-ost` or `pt-online-schema-change`.
-Using these schema deployment tools is the recommended approach for large tables, becasue they incur no downtime.
+Using these schema deployment tools is the recommended approach for large tables, because they incur no downtime.